Consumers have gone nuts over coconut oil.

 It used to be that we all avoided coconut oil because it’s high in saturated fat.
 We believed that it contributed to clogged arteries, high cholesterol levels, and heart disease.

-Add to this the fact that coconut came to light as being incredible for your skin and hair.
+Add to this the fact that, with genius coconut oil uses, coconut came to light as being incredible for your skin and hair.

 A unique combination of essential fatty acids penetrate and moisturize skin in a way few ingredients can; natural antioxidants help protect from environmental stressors; and vitamins firm, moisturize, and brighten.